Stinky tofu: Nanjing, Jiangsu

 There is one famous kind of stinky tofu in Nanjing, called "Gaochun stinky tofu".
 It has different kinds of brine than Changsha style stinky tofu.
 The brine needs to be made of rotten pickles and its stinky smell will be very natural.
 Similar to Changsha-style stinky tofu, it also has black crackling.

 Sichuan

 In Sichuan, stinky tofu is often flavored with mala, a spicy and numbing seasoning made from chilli and Sichuan peppercorns.
-Sichuan-style stinky tofu does not need to be deep fried in the oil, so it does not have black cracklings.
-It needs to be stirred fried and boiled with different kinds of spices.
+Sichuan-style stinky tofu does not need to be deep-fried in the oil, so it does not have black cracklings.
+It needs to be stir-fried and boiled with different kinds of spices.